 - markets are maturing, barriers to entry in markets are dropping with new technology and businesses are failing to differentiate, leading to intense competition

-- buyers have access to information and can buy without sales people – and actually prefer to do so.
+- buyers have access to information and can buy without sales people – and actually prefer to do so

-- businesses want fewer suppliers and are more risk-averse.
+- businesses want fewer suppliers and are more risk-averse

 - business decisions involve more decision makers – which exponentially impacts the likelihood of anything actually changing.

-The Sales profession is suffering.
+The sales profession is suffering.
 "Three out of four sales reps are failing" according to one study cited, and a Harvard Business Review study puts the figure at 63% – almost two thirds.

-He concludes though that the profession has changed more in the last five years than it has in the last 130 and that sales has never been a tougher place to be.
+Hawkins concludes though that the profession has changed more in the last five years than it has in the last 130 and that sales has never been a tougher place to be.
 The cost to a business of running a sales force is huge and the outlook for many salespeople is uncertain.

 Hawkins sites the adoption of lead generation, engagement and nurturing platforms such as technology such as: